dalazaro/project-0/README.md

 <img src="https://cloud.githubusercontent.com/assets/7833470/10423298/ea833a68-7079-11e5-84f8-0a925ab96893.png" width="100">

-# Project 0: Boxcar Drag Race - [Link to Deployed version of the project](https://github.com/sf-wdi-labs/readme-example)
+# Project 0: Boxcar Drag Race - [https://dalazaro.github.io/project-0/](https://dalazaro.github.io/project-0/)
 ======

 *This repository contains the working file for my Project 0 game, a boxcar drag race.
 Gameplay is optimized for Google Chrome on a desktop or laptop computer.
 The objective of the game is to control one of the two cars, and race your opponent to the finish line!*

+View the game at [https://dalazaro.github.io/project-0/](https://dalazaro.github.io/project-0/)!
 View the repository at [https://github.com/dalazaro/project-0](https://github.com/dalazaro/project-0).

 ## Technologies Used